RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD2657/README.md

 control support a wide variety of processors and system implementations.
 The BD2657 also provides 2 general purpose outputs and a power button support.

-You can check the [unofficial repository for the development](https://github.com/M-Vaittinen/linux/tree/bd2657-dev).
+You can check the [bd2657-dev branch](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/commits/bd2657-dev) for the unstable development version.
-Please note the branches in this repository are rebased/moved/edited without a warning.
+Please note the branch can be rebased/moved/edited without a warning.

+### configs

 ```
 * CONFIG_MFD_ROHM_BD2657 for BD2657 core